-EVOLUTIONARY BIOLOGIST | Evolutionary biologists study changes that occur in plants and animals over time.
-They look at processes that produce diversity, and they study natural selection and common ancestry study wildlife hth, providing lata in various and their habitats, behaviors, populations, and education about wildlife to the public.
-They con areas; tag and release animals; and take blood or tioue samples.
-They also monitor habitats, collect water and soil see les, and ient tv problems that wildlife may encounter.
+DO NOT SUBMIT FOR Study wildlife and their habitats, behaviors, populations, and salth, providing education about wildlife to the public.
+They cold salta in various areas; tag and release animals; and take blood or tique samples.
+They also monitor habitats, collect water and soil say les, and ident by problems that wildlife may encounter.